jan-dolejsi/vscode-pddl/README.md

 * if command is invoked on the domain file,
   * and if single corresponding problem file is open, the planner will run without asking further questions
   * and if multiple corresponding problem files are open, the list of applicable problem files will appear and the user will select one.
-* if command is invoked on a problem file, the domain file (if open in the editor) will be selected automatically.
+* if command is invoked on a problem file, the domain file (if located in the same folder) will be selected automatically.

 Domain, problem and plan/happenings files correspond to each other, if:

 * they have the same domain name i.e. `(domain name)` and
-* they are located in the same folder and
+* they are located in the same folder.
-* both files are open in the editor.

 ![planner](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_plan.gif)